 - The ash collector can be difficult to reach for some compared to a pullout tray on other smokers.

 The Louisiana Grill smoker is a smoking machine.
-If you plan on cooking large meat quantities and need plenty of pellets, this smoker will do the job.
-Its hopper is a whopping 60 pounds capacity, which means you can smoke for very long hours non stop.
+If you plan on cooking large quantities of meat and need plenty of pellets, this smoker will do the job.
+Its hopper is a whopping 60 pound capacity, which means you can smoke for very long hours non stop.

-This vertical pellet smoker is very similar to the Pit Boss and shares some of the same characteristics.
+This smoker is very similar to the Pit Boss and shares some of the same characteristics.

 What we like: